Alfredo-Vargas/cuda-c-cpp/accelerated_computing_fundamentals.md

 - There are times - for example when data needs are known prior to runtime, and large contiguous blocks of memory are required - when the overhead of page faulting and migrating data on demand incurs an overhead cost that would be better avoided.

 - Much of the remainder of this lab will be dedicated to understanding on-demand migration, and how to identify it in the profiler's output.
 With this knowledge you will be able to reduce the overhead of it in scenarios when it would be beneficial.

+### Page Fault
+- In computing, a **page fault** sometimes called **PF** or **hard fault** is an exception that the memory management unit (MMU) raises when a process accesses a memory page without proper preparations.
+Accessing the page requires a mapping to be added to the process's **virtual address space**.
+This process requires the page contents to be loaded from a backing store, such as disk.
+The MMU detects the page fault, but the OS Kernel handles the exception by making the required page accessible in the physical memory or denying an illegal memory access
+- Valid page faults are common and necessary to increase the amount of memory available to programs in any operating system that utilizes virtual memory, such as Windows, macOS, and the Linux kernel
+- There are three types of page faults: Minor, Major and Invalid
+- Page faults degrade system performance and can cause thrashing.